liferay/liferay-docs/developer/frameworks/articles/05-content-publication-management/02-export-import/04-providing-entity-specific-local-services-for-export-import/01-intro.markdown

 The getter and setter methods instantiate a `StagedModelRepository` object that the staged model data handler can use to access your entity's CRUD operations.
-The setter method should have a `@Reference` annotation listed above its method signature.
+The setter method should have an `@Reference` annotation listed above its method signature.
 This injects the component service of the `*StagedModelRepository` into the staged model repository object.
 The component service was created when you set the `@Component` annotation in the implementation class.

-Once you have access to the `StagedModelRepository` object, call it to leverage its specialized export/import logic.
+Once you have access to the `StagedModelRepository` object, call it to use its specialized export/import logic.
 Now that you have access to CRUD operations via the `StagedModelRepository` object, you can skip the headache of providing a slew of parameters and additional functionality in the local service to do simple things like add a Bookmarks entry.
 The staged model repository abstracts these requirements away from the data handler.